Morning After Dark: Music video

 The music video was directed by Paul "Coy" Allen and was filmed in November 2009.
 The video uses the version of the song that features only SoShy because Nelly's verse was recorded after Timbaland and SoShy filmed the music video.
 On November 16, 2009, Rap Up released a 50-second preview/teaser of what the video will entail.
 The video premiered exclusively on Timbaland's official website on November 22, 2009.
 The video is an estimated 7 minutes in length, longer than the song itself, featuring a story plot which begins with Sarah (played by Kati Sharp) who has been studying for a year in Italy, talking to her mother on the phone and then a friend who convinces her to go to a nightclub.
 While she's talking the camera gives a closeup of a birthmark or scar in the shape of two overlapping circles.
 On the way to the club, she is being tracked by a wall-walking vampire, as well as a black cat and Timbaland's character.
 As the vampire moves in on her, Timbaland's character zips in between them without her noticing.
 The cat changes into the form of a Japanese businessman (played by Hynican), another vampire, in the video, to board the bus after her where SoShy appears singing her verses, and as she gets off the bus, SoShy intercepts the cat/vampire/businessman keeping him from leaving the bus after her.
-The girl meets yet another man at the club who appears to be a friend or lover, but as they are dancing, she notices a woman staring at her strangely while two other dancers mime a vampire attack on the dance floor.
+Sarah meets yet another man at the club who appears to be a friend or lover, but as they are dancing, she notices a woman staring at her strangely while two other dancers mime a vampire attack on the dance floor.
 Rattled, she runs out and her companion follows to comfort her and asks her to tell him what she saw, to which she replies "I think I saw a vampire".
 This scene is very similar to the iconic scene in Twilight upon which the video is based.